 - Do not repeatedly target other people with unwanted room invites, friend requests, or messages.

 - If someone blocks you, it’s not okay to contact them from another account.

-- Don’t pretend to be someone you’re not—including celebrities, brands, or other organizations.
+- Don’t pretend to be someone else—including people you know, celebrities, brands, or other organizations.

 - Content that threatens or promotes terrorism or violent extremism is prohibited.

 Extreme violence or gore

 - Do not post content containing depictions of extreme violence or excessive gore, including depictions of animal abuse.

 - The promotion of self-injury or suicide is not permitted on Airtime.
 This includes the glorification of self-harm and eating disorders.
 Sharing information about these topics without promoting or glorifying them is OK.